CharlesOy/oauthyc-client/README.md

 #### Configuration

-Configure on your oauth2 server, note that redirect_url must be.
+Configure on your oauth2 server, note that redirect_url path must be '/_oauth/OAuthService'.

 ```bash
 http://your.domain/_oauth/OAuthService